luhodaan/brick-assistant/README.md

 ![workflow](pics/workflow.png)

-**The project was built to be modular and extensible.
+**This project was built to be modular and extensible.
 Let's dive in into the main components:**

 ### 📁 config
 - **`configs.py`**:
 This module contains configuration settings for the project, including API keys and other constants.
-The necessary fields are visibile in the ```.env.example file which must be copied and renamed to .env``` and filled with the appropriate values.
+The necessary fields are visibile in the '***'.env.example file which must be copied and renamed to .env*** and filled with the appropriate values.

 ### 📁 helpers